bnb-chain/bnb-chain.github.io/docs/validator/fullnode.md

 We support running a full node on **Mac OS X**, **Linux**, and **Windows**.

 ## Suggested Requirements

+The hardware must meet certain requirements to run a full node on **_mainnet_**:

 - VPS running recent versions of Mac OS X, Linux, or Windows.
 - **IMPORTANT** 3 TB of free disk space, solid-state drive(SSD), gp3, 8k IOPS, 250 MB/S throughput, read latency <1ms. (if node is started with snap sync, it will need NVMe SSD)
 - 16 cores of CPU and 64 GB of memory (RAM)
-- Suggest m5zn.3xlarge instance type on AWS, c2-standard-16 on Google cloud.
+- Suggest m5zn.3xlarge or r7iz.4xlarge instance type on AWS, c2-standard-16 on Google cloud.
 - A broadband Internet connection with upload/download speeds of 5 MB/S

+The requirement for **_testnet_**:

+- VPS running recent versions of Mac OS X, Linux, or Windows.
+- 500G of storage for testnet.
+- 4 cores of CPU and 16 gigabytes of memory (RAM).

 ## Steps to Run a Fullnode